 If the clock (or display) shows any strange looking symbols, unplug your oven from the electrical socket and plug it back in and reset the clock.

-During clock setting the colon will flash, After setting, the colon will stop flashing.
 You can set either 12 hour clock or 24 hour clock.

 In the following example I will show you how to set the time for 14:35 when using the 24 clock.
 Make sure that you have removed all packaging from your oven.